The Boy fell.

 Now there was real pain.

 The twigs had done more than poke him.
-They’d dug into his flesh, maybe into his bones, so deep that when Red pulled, the Boy felt them all tearing and ripping as though they’d sprouted roots in his skeleton.
-The Boy screamed.
-Flailed.
-Fought Red, fought the branches, hit anything he could reached.
+When Red pulled, they tore and ripped as though they’d sprouted roots in the Boy’s skeleton, and the Boy screamed, flailed, fought Red, fought the branches, hit anything he could reached.
 Twice, he heard Red yelp, and some part of him knew that he was the reason for those cries, but he couldn’t think, it all hurt so much –

 With a terrible, meaty sound, the Boy came free of the cluster of branches.
-His blood dripped from twigs and leaves, but he stood, he stood, dammit, in one piece.
+His blood spattered from twigs and leaves, but he stood, he stood, in one piece.

-Red licked his hand and then pushed, pushed with his head, as if to say on, on, we have to go on, and the Boy clung to him, rubbing his face and mixing dirt and blood so it dried tight on his cheeks.
+Red licked his hand and then pushed as if to say on, on, we have to go on, and the Boy clung to him, rubbing his face and mixing dirt and blood so it dried tight on his cheeks.
 They stood like that for a moment, only his breathing and Red’s thumping tail interrupting the thick, fatty silence of the woods.

 Red finally licked him again and ruffed.